 - Shift your water heater to the lowest setting.

-- Check to make sure no faucets are dripping.
+- Check to make sure no faucets inside or out are dripping.

 A tremendous amount of electricity is used to run the pumps that bring water to your house and transport waste to your regional water utility.

-Avoiding running dishwashers and clothes washers during peak hours.
+Avoid running dishwashers and clothes washers during peak hours.
 Water your lawn and gardens before 10 a.m. or after 10 p.m.
-And try not to do all of your watering between 5 a.m. and 8 a.m.

 For additional ways SMUD can help you save energy and money, visit the Rebates, incentives & financing section.